 Although being a newly independent republic it’s still considered unstable in certain regions, but we have designed the perfect South Sudan Tour, which combines everything you need to see with the utmost safety and of course fun!

 This is the first tour after the rainy season!
 Where you’ll leave the capital and head towards the Mundari settlement.
-You will be introduced to the village chief so that he personally grant you further access to the local tribe.
-On the South Sudan Essential Tour you will get to meet some of the other most famous tribes,namely the Boya, the Dinka and the Topossa.
+You will be introduced to the village chief so that he personally grants you further access to the local tribe.

 South Sudan Independent Tours